TMF3/TMF/README.md

 - Wave Spawner module that preserves waypoints, supports trigger activation and headless client
 - Map Click Teleport module for group leaders

+## Common Issues
+- On dedicated servers the briefing files may not load - To fix the issue in server.cfg to add the `sqf` extension to the `allowedHTMLLoadExtensions` whitelist.
+For example `allowedHTMLLoadExtensions[] = {"htm","html","xml","txt","sqf"};`

 ## Credits
 The TMF Team: